gmac/muppets-api/README.md

 # Getting Started...

 To follow along, you'll need to have Rails 4.x and PostgreSQL installed.
 If you do NOT have these tools available, then work with a partner who has them.
-Please do not go through an entire installfest process.

 ### 1. Clone